 Lear may have been most famous for his foreign landscapes and travel books, but he also painted domestic landscapes.
 Given his affection for Farringford and its inhabitants, it is unsurprising that he produced a sketch of the house and immediate grounds.

-In this sketch, the house is rendered in some detail as are two Tennyson’s most famous trees, both made famous in his poem ‘To Ulysses’ (a poem I will discuss in my next blog).
+In this sketch, the house is rendered in some detail as are two Tennyson’s most famous trees, both made famous in his poem ‘To Ulysses’.
 The tree that looks like a billowing cloud at the top right hand corner of the house could very well be the giant ilex Tennyson memorialises in line 17 of ‘To Ulysses’.
 The ‘cedar green’ from line 16 is easier to identify; it is the dark, spidery tree in the foreground of the drawing.

 Unfortunately these trees are no longer standing, but it is nice to get a sense of the atmosphere they helped to create in the grounds from this drawing.
 Clearly, Lear loved the grounds of Farringford as much as Tennyson did.